 The African American Studies program is comprised of more than 20 courses offered through nearly 10 departments and programs within the USA College of Arts and Sciences.
 The minor in African American Studies takes advantage of those characteristics of the African American experience that make it uniquely valuable for serious academic study and teaching, for it exposes students to the diversity and unity of the African American experience as well as to the similarities and differences among the cultures of Africa.

-- EH390: African American Oral Narrative (Dr. Kern Jackson)
+- African American Studies 101: Introduction to African American Studies (Dr. Kern Jackson)

-- PSY270: Psychology of Black Experiences (Dr. Demetrius Smith)
+- Psychology 270: Psychology of Black Experience (Dr. Demetrius R. Smith)

 - Gender Studies 290: Understanding Our World (Dr. Betty Trout-Kelly)